MTs 8

 The MTs 8 (МЦ 8) is a Soviet double-barreled high-quality custom skeet shotgun.

 History

 MTs 8 was designed in 1953 and produced by TsKIB SOO.

 These shotguns were used by Soviet teams in shooting competitions (incl.
 ISSF World Shooting Championships and Olympic Games).

 In October 1962, at the 38th World Shooting Championships in Cairo, Soviet shooter N. D. Durnev, armed with MTs 8 shotgun, set an absolute world record, hitting 200 of 200 targets.

+In 1970, at the 40th World Shooting Championships in Phoenix, Soviet shooter Yu.
+V. Sidorova, armed with MTs 8 shotgun, became the winner.

 In September 1981, the price of one standard MTs 8 shotgun (without second pair of barrels) was about 700 roubles.

 Design

 MTs 8 is an over and under hammerless smoothbore 12 gauge shotgun, with one barrel above the other.

 It is equipped with safety mechanism and ejector.

 All guns have a walnut shoulder stock (with or without cheekpiece) and fore-end, some of them were decorated with engravings.